Skip to main content

 Create a Subtree

-At this point our Behavior Tree became more complex, so let's convert the previous Sequence into a Subtree.
+At this point our Behavior Tree is becoming more complex, so let's convert the previous Sequence into a Subtree.

 tip